sj971/neurosci-saccade-detection/README.md

 ### Further details

-Details of the behavioral experiments and control eyetracking can be found in Chapter 2 of my PhD thesis here:
+Details of the behavioral experiments and control eyetracking data can be found in Chapter 2 of my PhD thesis here:
 http://sj971.github.io/docs/thesis_sjackson.pdf

 ![Saccade detection](sample_saccade.png)